VenturianTome/VenturianTome/src/5.Characters/Johnny_Ghost.md

     - Jumper got hit by a car while playing catch \[6:37]
   - Ghost and Toast had a job at a library; Ghost knocked one ledge into another, making it "bounce" \(according to him) \[22:29 - *Scary Ghost HUNT Horror Map (Pt.2/FINALE)*]
   - Toast has seen Ghost clip through the wall before due to a nuclear reactor having an effect on Ghost's left leg as a karate test; Ghost denies it \[14:21 - *Funny Balloon Boy*]
-  - They built a wagon out of old cereal boxes \[3:54 - *Big Dragon*]
+  - They built a wagon out of old cereal boxes \[3:54 - *Big Dragon Mod*]
+  - He and Toast used to bobsled down the roof of a house \[2:15 - *Tom and Jerry!*]
+  - Ghost has told Toast to come with him to the bathroom a lot \[7:30 - *Tom and Jerry!*]
   - Toast once turned a corner and smacked into him and his Barbie dolls fell and got dirty, but Toast bought him a G.I.
-Joe figure that scared his mother half to death \[10:06 - *I Am The Puppet (Hell's Island Pt.1)*]
+Joe figure that scared his mother half to death \[10:06 - *I Am The Puppet \(Hell's Island Pt.1)*]
-  - Ghost and Toast were once trying to find an arrowhead at the bottom of a lake, so Ghost tied a bowling ball to his ankle to get to the bottom faster but he almost drowned \[21:13 - *The Horror Continues (Hell's Island Pt.2)*]
+  - Ghost and Toast were once trying to find an arrowhead at the bottom of a lake, so Ghost tied a bowling ball to his ankle to get to the bottom faster but he almost drowned \[21:13 - *The Horror Continues \(Hell's Island Pt.2)*]
     - Toast saved him with a fishing rod
     - The hook was stuck in Ghost's ear for a day
     - Ghost always kinda wanted his ear pierced